jerostax/Node-React_Emaily_App/README.md

 #### 3.4.4 - Add a route handler

-- Add the code bellow to tell express to handle the path we want with passport :
+- Add the code below to tell express to handle the path we want with passport :

 ```js
   app.get(